 If you'd like a 50 amp alternator, you can email me by clicking this link:

-Coolant Reservoir: If you have an early K75 or K100 that has a hose with hose clamps on the side of the coolant reservoir then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.
+Coolant Reservoir: If you have an early K75 or K100 that has a hose with hose clamps on the side of the coolant reservoir (like #1 below) then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.